Dj9321/SpringLearning/README.md

  * Added Dependency: Swagger
  * Added Dependency: Gson
  * For different application.properties > Try to keep properties in sync
+ * Profile has been kept in environmental variables SPRING_PROFILES_ACTIVE = default.
+You can change the profile there.
+Activated configuration classes for particular environment.
+ * For testing and dev, the password will not be checked > so it accepts anything
+ * Default profile is set in application.properties file.

 # To Do
 * Update dependency versions.
 Spring boot starter parent.
 Currently 3.5.5